dieterich-lab/QutRNA/Readme.md

     - cond1: <CONDITION1>           # must match to condition in sample_table.tsv
       cond2: <CONDITION2>           # must match to condition in sample_table.tsv
 ```

+##### Coordinates system

+QutRNA supports sequence-specific, and Sprinzl coordinates for the visualization of RNA modifications.
+The sequence-specific coordinate system does not require additional files.
+Setting `coords: seq` in a `data.yaml` file will choose raw sequence coordinates.
+On the other hand, the flexibility of QutRNA allows you to set `coords: Sprinzl` for visualization in Sprinzl coordinates.
+Sprinzl coordinates can be obtained in multiple ways, either by providing a direct mapping file via `seq_to_sprinzl: <PATH-SEQ-TO-SPRINZL>` or by secondary structure alignment against a covariance model `cm: <PATH-TO-CM>`.
+This flexibility empowers you to choose the method that best suits your needs, with an annotation file `sprinzl: <PATH-TO-SPRINZL>` being required in either case.
+It is crucial to obtain covariance models for the organism and tRNAs studied.
+These models can be acquired from https://github.com/UCSC-LoweLab/tRNAscan-SE/tree/master/lib/models.
+For eukaryotic nuclear tRNAs, we used the following covariance model [TRNAinf-euk.cm](https://github.com/UCSC-LoweLab/tRAX/blob/master/TRNAinf-euk.cm).
+For mitochondrial tRNAs, we provide a custom sequence to Sprinzl mapping [mt-tRNA-TODO](https://github.com/dieterich-lab/QutRNA/blob/main/data/Hsapi38/human_modomics_sprinzl.tsv) that is rooted in secondary structures deduced in [https://www.nature.com/articles/s41467-020-18068-6](https://www.nature.com/articles/s41467-020-18068-6).
+Finally, an annotation file of the Sprinzl coordinates is required `sprinzl: <PATH-SPRINZL>`.
+Choose A for nuclear or B for mt-tRNAs.

 #### Sample table